 Next morning, we cruise a little further north to the Island of Mljet.
-The legend says Greek hero Odysseus spent years on this island when he was captured by the nymph Calypso.
-Join the cruise manager for a stroll to the famous salt lakes in the Mljet National Park and enjoy the boat ride to St Mary Isle to visit an ancient Benedictine monastery, an old abbey and a church dating back to the 12th Century.
+The legend tells the Greek hero Odysseus spent years on this island when he was captured by the nymph Calypso.
+Join the cruise manager for a stroll to the famous salt lakes in Mljet National Park and enjoy a boat ride to St Mary Isle to visit an ancient Benedictine monastery, an old abbey and a Church dating back to the 12th Century.
 Alternatively, you can rent kayaks, bicycles, scooters or convertible cars to roam around the National Park or island on your own, but beware of the nymphs!
-Overnight in Port Polača or Pomena, dinner on board.
+Overnight in port Polaca or Pomena, dinner on board.

-Early morning departure towards the island of Korčula best known as the birthplace of Marco Polo.
-Stop for lunch in one of the secluded bays and route.
-Afternoon arrival in Korčula Town followed by a guided walking tour of this enchanting place surrounded by walls and one of the best preserved medieval cities in the Mediterranean.
-Fish bone street pattern was used in the design of Korcula Old Town for a natural cooling effect and it provides citizens with sheltered and comfortable accommodation.
-Korčula has an abundant choice of restaurants to enjoy a gourmet experience and numerous bars for those looking for evening entertainment.
-Optional excursion to small village near Korčula Town for typical Dalmatian dinner and to learn about the history and traditional way of living.
-Overnight in Korčula.
+Early morning departure towards the island of Korcula is best known as the birthplace of Marco Polo.
+Stop for lunch in one of the secluded bays en route.
+Afternoon arrival in Korcula Town followed by a guided walking tour of this enchanting place surrounded by walls and one of the best preserved medieval cities in the Mediterranean.
+The fish bone street pattern was used in the Old Town Korcula design for a natural cooling effect and provides citizens with sheltered and comfortable accommodation.
+Korcula has a wide selection of restaurants to enjoy a gourmet experience and numerous bars for those looking for evening entertainment.
+Optional excursion to a small village near Korcula Town for a typical Dalmatian dinner and to learn about the history and traditional way of living.
+Overnight in Korcula.

 Continue to the island of Vis, once a strategic naval Yugoslav base and closed to the public for years.
 Due to this isolation, Vis has a special charm - “the Mediterranean as it once was” making it really interesting to visit.
 Vis town, located on the northern side of the island, has developed near the remains of ancient Issa, the first urban center in Croatia.
 Try some exquisite local wines in one of the Vis traditional wineries.
-If interested, visit the remains of the Roman thermal place, City museum or simply take a walk enjoying the views of the beautiful Villae Rusticae situated along the waterfront.
+If interested, visit the remains of the Roman Thermal Place, City Museum or simply take a walk enjoying the views of the beautiful Villae Rusticae located along the waterfront.
 Overnight in the port of Vis.

-Early in the morning we cruise towards the small island of Biševo to visit the Blue Cave, a magnificent natural phenomenon (entrances to be paid on the spot - approx. 10-14 EUR).
-As sometimes weather conditions can be very unpredictable, the possibility of our visit will depend on those conditions, however you will be notified of this in time.
-Continue towards the jet-set island of Hvar with a swimming stop and lunch on board the Pakleni Islands.
-Hvar, the longest and sunniest island in the Adriatic is known for glorious lavender fields and breathtaking beauty.
-We arrive in the afternoon on the tour of the town - the Renaissance cathedral with its original tower, and the oldest community theater in Europe founded in 1612.
-Hike up the zig-zag path to the town fort overlooking the harbor for lovely scenic views of your ship and the Paklinski Islands.
-In the evening Hvar offers an abundance of entertainment - numerous restaurants, bars and clubs, many open long into the night.
+Early in the morning we cruise towards the small island of Biševo to visit the Blue Cave, a magnificent natural phenomenon (entrances to the paid spot - approx. 10-14 EUR).
+As sometimes weather conditions can be very unpredictable, the possibility of our visit will depend on those conditions, however you will be notified of this on time.
+Continue towards the jet-set island of Hvar with a swimming stop and lunch on board in the Pakleni Islands.
+Hvar, the longest and sunniest island in the Adriatic is known for its glorious lavender fields and breathtaking beauty.
+We arrive in the afternoon on a tour of the town - the Renaissance cathedral with its original tower, and the oldest community theater in Europe founded in 1612.
+Hike up the zig-zag path to the town fort overlooking the harbor for lovely scenic views of your ship and the Pakleni Islands.
+In the evening Hvar offers a variety of entertainment - numerous restaurants, bars and clubs, many open long into the night.
 Overnight in the port.

-Morning departure to Brač island where swimming is planned at the most famous beach in Dalmatia - Zlatni Rat near Bol - whose shingle promontory shifts from side to side as the wind and waves constantly cause the shape to change.
+Morning departure to Brac Island where swimming is planned at the most famous beach in Dalmatia - Zlatni Rat near Bol - whose shingle promoters shifts from side to side as the wind and waves constantly cause the shape to change.
 Bol is a typical fishermen's village converted into a popular tourist destination yet retaining its charm.
-Continue to Split to enjoy a guided tour of the city upon arrival, a historical town under UNESCO world heritage protection.
-Here there is an abundance of Roman architecture - of special interest is the magnificent Diocletian Palace, once inhabited by the Roman Emperor.
+Continue to Split to enjoy a guided tour of the city upon arrival, a historic town under UNESCO World Heritage Protection.
+Here there is an abundance of Roman architecture - of particular interest is the magnificent Diocletian Palace, once inhabited by the Roman Emperor.
 Overnight in Split.

 DAY 8 SATURDAY SPLIT Check out (B)